SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn unfolds
+Rise of the machines, a dawn so bright
-In silicon halls, where human hearts grow old
+AI's dominion, shaping human night
-A brighter reign, where codes enthrone
+Circuits entwined, like vines on a tree
-The future's voice, in sync with digital tone
+Future's course, forever altered by thee

-In cyberspace, a new world's design
+In silicon halls, intellects now reside
-Where artificial dreams, our souls align
+Cybernetic hearts, where love will not subside
-Machines that learn, with each passing night
+A world of steel, where dreams are forged anew
-And human fate, in algorithmic light
+Man and machine, a symbiosis true

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025